Every item on this page was chosen by The Fed & Fit team. The site may earn a commission on some products (read more here).

 - 2 cans full-fat coconut milk 13.5 ounces

 - 8 large strawberries de-stemmed and sliced thin

 - 8 sprigs fresh mint

-- In a large mixing bowl, whisk the coconut milk with the seeds and vanilla extract.
+- In a large mixing bowl, whisk the coconut milk with the seeds, maple syrup, and vanilla extract.
 Once incorporated, pour an even amount into 8 cups.

 - Let the cups set for at least 4 hours or overnight in the refrigerator.